gmeks/myUplinkSmartConnect/README.md

 - WaterHeaterMediumPowerInHours=11
 - HighPowerTargetTemprature=60

+EnergiBasedPeakTimes takes a commma seperated list of weekdays with clock at the end.
+Example pr monday21 or weekday21.

  *Heater should be in schedule mode.*
 *If your wondering how many hours pr day the water heater is potensialy on, please combine the 2 above numbers.*